-CSS Compressor: Another program that works through the command line in order to minimize your CSS files by doing things like removing redundant code & shortening variable names.
+CSS Compressor: Another program that works through the command line to minimize your CSS files by doing things like removing redundant code & shortening variable names.

 Enable GZip Comp

 Enable GZip compression on your site’s server to make your files smaller & speed up transfer time.
-Just like any other HTML document, there are compression algorithms that allow for the webpage to be transferred as a compressed file.
+Just like any other HTML document, compression algorithms allow the webpage to be transferred as a compressed file.

-Since most people don’t know how to change configurations within their hosting service (or don’t want to), it’s best that we use plugins that we can easily install on our WordPress dashboard in order to enable Gzip Compression on all pages of our websites automatically.
-Here are some plugins that allow you to easily do just that.
+Since most people don’t know how to change configurations within their hosting service (or don’t want to), it’s best that we use plugins that we can easily install on our WordPress dashboard to enable Gzip Compression on all pages of our websites automatically.
+Here are some plugins that allow you to do just that easily.

 Plugins for GZip Compression:

 Autoptimize: A free plugin that’s available on WordPress.org.
-It works by optimizing your website to speed up page load times, which is great for making sure your site uses caching & other scripts in order to load pages quickly.
+It works by optimizing your website to speed up page load times, which is great for ensuring your site uses caching & other scripts to load pages quickly.

 WebP Express Plugin: This is a Google plugin that allows you to easily add WebP image support through your WordPress Dash or upload existing images and convert them to WebP from the Dashboard.
 However, this plugin may not work with other plugins or themes that add additional styles or scripts.

-GZIP Compression: This is a WordPress plugin that will add GZip compression when you upload your images in order to reduce the file size & load time of them.
-Of course, this won’t work when visitors right-click on and save images directly from your website, but it’s still a good tool for making sure images are at least hosted using the proper GZip settings so they can be displayed properly.
+GZIP Compression: This is a WordPress plugin that will add GZip compression when you upload your images to reduce the file size & load time of them.
+Of course, this won’t work when visitors right-click on and save images directly from your website, but it’s still a good tool for ensuring images are at least hosted using the proper GZip settings so they can be displayed properly.